What is Website Optimization for SEO? Strategies and Goals

 Make sure you are using relevant internal links throughout the content.
 This will help with user experience by adding additional information they may find useful.
 Moreover, internal links will help your website visitors stay on your site longer, and thus reduce the site’s bounce rate.

 Internal links also help search engine crawlers find new content on your website and index it.
-Additionally, internal links will provide additional context to search engines so they can further understand your content, and rank it better.
+Additionally, internal links provide additional context to search engines so they can further understand your content, and rank it better.

 8. High-quality content: